open-atmos/PySDM/paper/paper.md

 The choice of `kappa times dry volume` as an extensive attribute ensures that, upon coalescence, the hygroscopicity of a resultant super-particle is the volume-weighted average of the hygroscopicity of the coalescing super-particles.
-This new aerosol initialisation framework is used in the new example that reproduces results from       @Abdul_Razzak_and_Ghan_2000, as shown in \autoref{fig:ARG}).
+This new aerosol initialisation framework is used in the new example that reproduces results from
+  @Abdul_Razzak_and_Ghan_2000, comparing these SDM results against the original bin implementation and a new cloud microphysics method, as shown in \autoref{fig:ARG}).

 ![Activated aerosol fraction in Mode 1 as a function of aerosol number concentration in Mode 2, reproducing results from @Abdul_Razzak_and_Ghan_2000.
 The figure shows the results from `PySDM` in color with two definitions of activated fraction based on the critical supersaturation threshold (Scrit) or the critical volume threshold (Vcrit) compared against the parameterization developed in @Abdul_Razzak_and_Ghan_2000, as implemented in their paper (solid line) and as implemented in a new Julia model (CloudMicrophysics.jl, dashed line), as well as the results from a bin scheme employed in @Abdul_Razzak_and_Ghan_2000 (black dots).](ARG_fig1.pdf){#fig:ARG width="100%"}

 ## Surface-partitioning of organics to modify surface tension of droplets
 `PySDM` v2 includes a new example demonstrating three new models for droplet surface tension.
 The four surface tension options included in `PySDM`, which define the droplet surface tension as a function of dry aerosol composition and wet radius, are `'Constant'`, `'CompressedFilmOvadnevaite'` (@Ovadnevaite_et_al_2017), `'CompressedFilmRuehl'` (@Ruehl_et_al_2016), and `'SzyszkowskiLangmuir'` following the Szyszkowski-Langmuir equation.
-Parameters for the three surface-partitioning models must be specified as shown in the example below.
+Parameters for the three surface-partitioning models must be specified as shown in the example below, and a full comparison of surface-partitioning options can be found in the `Singer_Ward` example.
 ```python
 from PySDM import Formulae
 f = Formulae(